 AMATS will create a complete streets policy to ensure that all federal funded transportation projects in the region are designed to accommodate all users and modes.
-Complete streets policies should be coordinated with AMATS planning areas (p.
+Complete streets policies should be all coordinated with AMATS planning areas (p.
 19).
-The planning areas show the existing urban form of the region and will help guide what type of complete street elements would best accommodate that area.
+The planning areas show the existing urban form of the region and will help guide what type of complete street elements would best accommendes that area.

-Strategy: 4.B Local communities should adop
+Strategy: 4.8 Local communities should adopt